 - Enzymes that make it easier to digest

 - More flavor because the grains are sprouted

 WHAT IS SPROUTED WHEAT FLOUR?
 Wheat grains are allowed to sprout before milling, producing a living, nutrient-rich food because vitamins & minerals develop that enhance nutrition and digestibility.
 The major benefit is that those nutrients are in a state that can be more readily absorbed.
 (I find sprouted wheat flour at Whole Foods and it’s also available online.
 Once opened, be sure to keep it refrigerated.)

 If you like my simple whole wheat bread, this sprouted wheat loaf is just as easy to make.
 I’m so glad I decided to experiment with sprouted wheat flour.
-Just because something is really good, doesn’t mean it can’t be better.
+This loaf is softer than the similar whole wheat loaf so if it’s too flimsy for you, try making it with half whole wheat flour and half sprouted whole wheat flour.
+It will have more body and a really great taste.
 Click here for the recipe. – Jenny Jones

 Feb 1, 2018

 I’ve been reading about how sprouted whole wheat flour is healthier than regular whole wheat flour.
 Sprouted flour has more fiber, more protein, more vitamins and minerals, and they are absorbed better than from plain wheat flour.
 It has less fat and less gluten so I had to try it.
 I was skeptical – too good to be true, right?
 With less gluten, the loaf would surely be a dud.

 Well, lookie here!
 I made my simple whole wheat bread and just swapped the whole wheat flour with sprouted whole wheat flour and I love it.
 It rose even faster than my regular wheat loaf.
 This bread is soft and moist and makes a good sandwich bread.
 I even made French toast with it this morning.